Therealadetunji/Capstone-Project/README.md

 ## Built With

-> Major languages
+>
-  HTML
+-   HTML
-  css
+-   css
-  Javascript
+-   Javascript

 ## Live Demo (if available)